 New Member Definition

-Any member who allows his/her membership to lapse under Section 2 of this Article shall be considered a new member of the Unit upon being readmitted to membership.
+Any member who allows his/her membership to lapse under Section B, Item 2 of this Article shall be considered a new member of the Unit upon being readmitted to membership.

 Dues

 Payment

 Dues are paid by members through the ACBL.
 Annual dues shall be remitted to the Unit by the ACBL in the amount and for the period fixed by the ACBL.
 Dues shall be paid for an entire year, without abatement.